Charlotte FC: Broadcasting

-In January 2022, Charlotte FC announced a radio partnership with Radio One's Charlotte cluster.
+In January 2022, Charlotte FC announced a radio partnership with Radio One, who would carry matches on various local stations.
 Most English-language radio broadcasts air on WFNZ-FM, with the remainder on sister station WBT.
-They front a network of seven stations in North Carolina, South Carolina and Virginia.
-The English radio commentators for Charlotte FC matches are play-by-play announcer Will Palaszczuk and color analyst Jessica Charman.
-Radio broadcasts in Spanish are carried on WOLS and syndicated by Norsan Media to 11 stations in the Carolinas.
+WFNZ-FM and WBT front a network of seven stations in North Carolina, South Carolina and Virginia.
+The English radio commentators on these stations are play-by-play announcer Will Palaszczuk and color analyst Anna Witte.
+Jessica Charman was the analyst for the first three seasons.
+Radio broadcasts in Spanish are carried on WOLS and syndicated by Norsan Media to eleven stations in the Carolinas.

 Ownership and management

-Charlotte FC is owned by David Tepper, a billionaire manager and businessman who bought the National Football League's Carolina Panthers in 2018.
-Tepper is the wealthiest owner in both the NFL and MLS, with an estimated net worth of $12 billion.
+Charlotte FC is owned by David Tepper, a billionaire hedge fund manager and businessman who bought the National Football League's Carolina Panthers in 2018.
+Tepper, was at the time; the wealthiest owner in the NFL, with an estimated net worth of $12 billion.
 Zoran Krneta, a professional scout, was hired as the club's sporting director in December 2019.
-Former Carolina Dynamo head coach Marc Nicholls was named the club's technical director in January 2020 and directed the youth academy system until his departure two years later, prior to the inaugural season.
+Former Carolina Dynamo head coach Marc Nicholls was named the club's technical director in January 2020 and was head of the youth academy system until his departure two years later, prior to the inaugural season.

 Miguel Ángel Ramírez, formerly manager of Brazil's Sport Club Internacional, was hired as the team's first head coach in July 2021.

-On May 31, the club announced that Ramírez had been fired.
+On May 31, 2022, the club announced that Ramírez had been fired.
 Assistant coach Christian Lattanzio was named interim head coach for the remainder of the season.
+He was hired as permanent head coach at the end of the season and signed a two-year contract.
+On November 8, 2023, the club announced that head coach Christian Lattanzio and assistant coach Andy Quy would leave Charlotte FC.

+Dean Smith, former manager of Aston Villa F.C., was announced as the team's third head coach on December 12, 2023.